nathandarnell/Proxmox-to-GDrive/README.md

 Can use Go to do this automatically

 check for new backups
-clone backups to Google Drive with rclone :http://wiki.linuxquestions.org/wiki/Rsync_with_Google_Drive check if too many backups from a single VM check if too many backups total delete if too many backups from VM
+clone backups to Google Drive with rclone: http://wiki.linuxquestions.org/wiki/Rsync_with_Google_Drive check if too many backups from a single VM check if too many backups total delete if too many backups from VM